Defense Lawyer

 Boston criminal defense attorney Joe Serpa of Serpa Law Office is a thirty-year Massachusetts criminal defense practitioner with a winning jury trial record and a Georgetown Law education.
 Domestic violence accusations, OUI charges, clerk-magistrate hearings, larceny and shoplifting charges, and all other Massachusetts criminal offenses should not derail your future — whether you are a licensed professional, a member of a trade, or a Massachusetts college or university student.

-Attorney Serpa’s thirty years of specialized criminal defense since graduating Georgetown Law — among the world’s leading criminal and constitutional law schools — have preserved the good names and futures of thousands of clients who kept their records clean and moved forward with their lives.
+Attorney Serpa’s thirty years of specialized criminal defense since graduating Georgetown Law, which is among the world’s leading criminal and constitutional law schools, have preserved the good names and futures of thousands of clients who kept their records clean and moved forward with their lives.
 That record was built in courtrooms, not conference rooms.
 Every case is prepared for trial from day one, because trial readiness is what creates leverage for a favorable pre-trial resolution — and because some cases need to go to a jury and be won.

 Our criminal defense clients come from all professions — legal, medical, finance, technology, and the trades.
 Very often, a Massachusetts criminal case imperils a professional license, an employment position, or a security clearance.
 For these clients, a favorable outcome is not a preference — it is the only viable result.
-Attorney Joe Serpa has secured hundreds of dismissals and acquittals in Massachusetts criminal cases over thirty years.
+Serpa Law Office has obtained hundreds of dismissals at the clerk-magistrate stage across Greater Boston courts.

 Clients remark on Attorney Serpa’s steady, calming demeanor — an attribute that comes from experience and that the most difficult courtroom situations require.
 Histrionics look effective on television.
 Real judges, real juries, and real clients need a reliable voice and a steady hand.
 That is what Attorney Serpa has provided for thirty years of high-stakes Massachusetts criminal defense practice.